 So by charging an extra 30p on each ticket, you pretty much cover your fees and are back up to around £350 net.
 Of course if some people buy more than one ticket, you'll save some money in per-transaction fees again.
 So adding 20-30p per ticket should cover it.

 In conclusion, the stripe per-transaction fee can have a big effect on low ticket prices.
 So we would either suggest you add a little extra to the ticket price to cover it, and also encourage people to buy tickets in groups if they can.
-You can always use the "Note' during ticket purchase for people to list all the kids covered by the tickets they have bought.

 Example 2: Quiz Night with food included, selling 150 tickets at £10 each